• More

 • You can't use them for certain exchanges (like RCI or cruises).

-It’s a way for DVC to offer flexibility but also discourage last-minute cancellations.
+It's a way for DVC to offer flexibility while discouraging last-minute cancellations.

 3: Can I cancel a DVC reservation online?